 A cheaper option would have been to install an external wireless access point at the side of the house with the antenna directed at the annexe, but given the construction of the annexe (ie thick brick walls) there was the chance that the signal strength within the annexe would have been weak and unreliable.

-Another wireless option would have been to to create a wireless bridge between the main house and the annexe as shown in the diagram below.
+Another wireless option would have been to to create a point-to-point wireless bridge between the main house and the annexe.

 This option would also have been a good solution, but there would have been significant costs in terms of equipment and labour in running the cables and mounting the external wireless bridge devices.
 We estimated the costs at about £500.